With a decent variety of great lotteries happening throughout the week, you may find it difficult to choose which Australian lottery to play in.

 This syndicate offers 84 lines of play and 31 shares.
 These shares can be purchased for $8.30 each.

-Buying into this syndicate will improve your chances of winning the jackpot from the standard of 1 in 8,145,060 to a great 1 in 96,965.
+Buying into this syndicate will improve your chances of winning the jackpot from the standard of 1 in 8,145,060 to just 1 in 96,965.

 This syndicate offers 50 lines of play and 50 available shares.
 Shares cost just $1.11 each.